codelitdev/firebase-admin-dashboard/README.md

 ### Debugging

+1. Download your project's service account key `.json` file and export it in your environment variable.
+    ```sh
+    set GOOGLE_APPLICATION_CREDENTIALS=<path_to_json_file>/serviceAccountKey.json
+    ```
-1. Get a copy of Firebase environment variables set on the server, for running the functions locally.
+2. Get a copy of Firebase environment variables set on the server, for running the functions locally.
 From `functions` folder, run
     ```sh
     firebase functions:config:get > .runtimeconfig.json
     ```
-2. Run the functions locally
+3. Run the functions locally
     ```sh
     firebase serve --only functions
     ```
-3. Cd to `dashboard` folder and run
+4. Cd to `dashboard` folder and run
     ```sh
     yarn start
     ```